scra88le/Final_project/docs/03-results.md

 Figure \@ref(fig:heatMapPopChg) suggests that the environmental covariates with that have had the most positive associations with breeding wader density are heathland percentage cover and available water capacity, whilst the percentage of bare peatland has had no statistical significance, followed by the percentage grassland cover that has only one negative association with the population change ratio of Redshank.

-The model parameters and associated plots for population change ratio modelling are shown in Figures \@ref(popChgPlots) and Table \@ref(tab:tableGamParamsPopChg) respectively.
+The model parameters and associated plots for population change ratio modelling are shown in Appendix \@ref(gam-pop-chg-params) and Appendix \@ref(gam-pop-chg-plots) respectively.

 <!-- Information Theory Response